-Students in the Victory Academy High School Program are age (15-18) and qualify as a first-year, second-year, third-year, or fourth-year high school student in Victory’s two diploma tracks (modified and regular).
-Most high school students are modified diploma candidates.
-Full diploma candidates access required lab science courses at Horizon Christian High School, who partners with Victory Academy.
+Students in the Victory High School Program are working toward either a modified or regular diploma.
+However, most Victory high school students are modified diploma candidates.
+Full diploma candidates access required lab science courses at Horizon Christian High School, a local school that partners with us in this curriculum area.

 These students have access to appropriate academic curriculum, customized to each child’s learning profile and aligned with Oregon and national standards.
 Victory’s high school students learn successfully in diverse groupings, including pairs and whole and small group instruction.
 Some students are able to self-monitor their own behavior in order to learn independently, while other students require moderate to full support.